 One of the towers, simply known as het Torentje ('the Little Tower'); directly next to the Mauritshuis has been the office of the Prime Minister of Holland since 1982.

 House of Representatives

 A large modern building at the south side of the Binnenhof since 1992 houses the House of Representatives, the lower but more important of the Dutch democratically elected Houses of parliament.

 A gold neogothic fountain adorns the main square and one of the few Dutch equestrian statues (of King William II) guards the main Stadtholder's Gate, that dates from around 1600.

 Standing at the Hofvijver, 'Court Pond', the artificial lake beside the Binnenhof, one has a splendid view at numerous buildings from different centuries.
-The Hofvijver was first dug out by the counts of Holland in the late 13C.
+The Hofvijver was first dug out by the counts of Holland in the late 13th century.
 Originally a natural body of water among the sand dunes, the Court Pond was extended over the years.
-The excavated sand was piled up on the north side of the lake to form the elevated area known as the Lange Vijverberg, now occupied by a graciously curving line of mostly 18C mansions.
-The 17C buildings along the short side of the lake, the Korte Vijverberg, include the King's Cabinet and the city's historical museum.
+The excavated sand was piled up on the north side of the lake to form the elevated area known as the Lange Vijverberg, now occupied by a graciously curving line of mostly 18th century mansions.
+The 17th century buildings along the short side of the lake, the Korte Vijverberg, include the King's Cabinet and the city's historical museum.